Mikael Levin

-Levin has been exhibited widely in the US and in Europe, including solo exhibitions at the Jewish Museum, Paris, 2010, the Berardo Collection Museum, Lisbon, 2009, the Bibliothèque nationale de France, Paris, 2003, the International Center of Photography, New York, 1997, and Fundación Mendoza, Caracas, 1980.
+Levin was the recipient of a Guggenheim Fellowship in 2025 and has been exhibited widely in the US and in Europe, including solo exhibitions at the Jewish Museum, Paris, 2010, the Berardo Collection Museum, Lisbon, 2009, the Bibliothèque nationale de France, Paris, 2003, the International Center of Photography, New York, 1997, and Fundación Mendoza, Caracas, 1980.
 His work was included in the Venice Biennale in 2003.

 Biography

 Mikael Levin is the son of American novelist Meyer Levin and French novelist Tereska Torrès.
 His grandfather was the Ecole de Paris artist Marek Szwarc.
 His older brother Gabriel Levin is a Jerusalem-based poet and translator.[3]
 While growing up, Mikael and his family split their time between New York, Paris, and Israel.
 Levin is currently based on Long Island, New York.